 Pal'chinskii's 3 Principles for Managing Transformations:

-- Create feedback loops free of delay and distortion to learn quickly from mistakes so you can adapt as you go.
+- Create feedback loops between the centre and the edge free of delay and distortion so you can learn and adapt as you go.

 source: The Ghost of the Executed Engineer.
 Technology and the Fall of the Soviet Union.
 Loren R. Graham (1993)